 qualification - qua / li / fi / ca / tion

 Top Tip 7 - take an interest in words.

 Knowing the origins and history of words, and why they are spelled the way they are, is a great way to understand and learn them.
 English is an interesting language full of words borrowed from other languages, and is still growing.
-No one can put a figure on how many word are in the English language it's growing all the time especially with technology and scientific words.
+No one can put a figure on how many words are in the English language because it's growing all the time, especially with technology and scientific words.

 Top Tip 8 - the do’s and don’ts of spelling

 It's never ever too late to learn to spell well.
 Do work on your spelling do exercises, tests, write.
 Do enjoy spelling for all its quirky ways